gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D39
+Today I worked on my Local Weather app in vanilla JavaScript.
+Integrated the API and tomorrow I'll start working on the markup and styles.
+I also read some bits of [@YDKJS](https://twitter.com/YDKJS).
+And I realised I had duplicated R1D33 on my logs so today is in fact Day 39.

 ### R1D38
 Today I read a bit of [@YDKJS](https://twitter.com/YDKJS) and replaced API on my Random Quote Machine versions.
 I also started a Show the Local Weather app challenge on [FreeCodeCamp](https://www.freecodecamp.org).
 I also found out that [@artoo_O](https://twitter.com/artoo_O) got [his FCC Frontend Certificate](https://www.freecodecamp.org/artoodeeto/front-end-certification) and I'm really proud of him!!!